Ashwin1316/Regional-Music-Recommendation/README.md

-Regional Music Recommendation System 🎵
+Regional Music Recommendation 🎵

 ✨ Overview
-Regional Music Recommendation System is an interactive app leveraging machine learning to recommend Indian songs tailored to your taste.
-Through K-Means Clustering and KNN, it suggests similar tracks and learns from your ratings to improve future recommendations.
+The Regional Music Recommendation System is a machine learning-driven application that delivers personalized Indian music suggestions based on user preferences.
+Utilizing K-Means Clustering for unsupervised pattern recognition and K-Nearest Neighbors (KNN) for similarity-based recommendation, the system dynamically adapts to user feedback to refine future predictions.

-🚀 Features
+🚀 Key Technical Features

-🎶 Intelligent Song Recommendations: Input a song, get similar great tracks 📊 Visual Clustering Analysis: Silhouette score plot to reveal cluster effectiveness ⭐ Personalized Feedback: Rate recommended songs (0 to 5 stars) 🔁 Precision Metric: Real-time feedback on system’s accuracy 💾 Persistent Ratings: Your choices & ratings are stored and used to enhance future suggestions
+🎶 Content-Based Song Recommendation: Accepts a song as input and returns contextually similar tracks using feature-space proximity.

+📊 Cluster Quality Visualization: Employs Silhouette score analysis to assess and visualize clustering performance.

+⭐ Interactive Feedback Loop: Enables users to rate recommended tracks on a 0–5 scale, feeding data back into the system for iterative improvement.

+🔁 Precision Evaluation: Displays real-time metrics to monitor and evaluate recommendation accuracy.

+💾 Persistent Preference Storage: Captures and stores user ratings and selections to continuously enhance model personalization and performance.